Stoxum/casinocoin-dev-portal/content/concept-freeze.md

 * The issuing address can no longer enable Individual Freeze on trust lines to any counterparty.
 * The issuing address can still enable Global Freeze to enact a global freeze, but the address cannot _disable_ Global Freeze.

-The CSC Ledger cannot force a financial institution to honor the obligations that its issued funds represent, so giving up the ability to enable a Global Freeze cannot protect customers.
+The STM Ledger cannot force a financial institution to honor the obligations that its issued funds represent, so giving up the ability to enable a Global Freeze cannot protect customers.
 However, giving up the ability to _disable_ a Global Freeze ensures that the Global Freeze feature is not used unfairly against some customers.

 The No Freeze setting applies to all currencies issued to and from an address.
 If you want to be able to freeze some currencies but not others, you should use different addresses for each currency.